pydicom/pydicom/doc/tutorials/filesets.rst

 Creating a new File-set
 -----------------------

-You can create a new File-set simply by creating a new :class:`~pydicom.fileset.FileSet` instance:
+You can create a new File-set by creating a new :class:`~pydicom.fileset.FileSet` instance:

 .. code-block:: python

     >>> fs = FileSet()

-This will actually create a completely conformant (but empty) File-set, but that's not very interesting so next we'll see how we go about adding SOP instances to it.
+This will create a completely conformant File-set, however it won't contain any SOP instances.
+Since empty File-sets aren't very useful, our next step will be to add some.

 Modifying a File-set
 --------------------